liftedinit/a-vs-b/README.md

 $ make start-nodes
 ```

-to run a hybrid 4 nodes cluster, where the default is to run 2 nodes (A) on TM 0.34 and 2 nodes (B) on TM 0.35.
+to run a hybrid 4 nodes cluster, where the default is to run 4 nodes on TM 0.34

 ### Custom number of nodes